SSRS ESOMAR 28

 SSRS is a leading full-service, non-partisan public opinion research firm.
 For more than 30 years, SSRS has specialized in healthcare, public and social policy, and non-partisan political research studies conducted via all data collection modes.
 Our clients are comprised of various public and private sector entities including major academic institutions, leading national media organizations, and top research institutes.

-The SSRS Opinion Panel is a nationally representative panel of U.S. adults age 18 or older.
+The SSRS Opinion Panel is a probability based nationally representative panel of U.S. adults age 18 or older.
 The hallmarks of the SSRS Opinion Panel are methodological rigor, accuracy, affordability, mode flexibility, and representativeness.
 Our panel is actively used by major academic institutions, media organizations, and other private sector entities – both in the U.S. and abroad.

 As a charter member of the AAPOR (American Association for Public Opinion Research) Transparency Initiative, SSRS is committed to full compliance of AAPOR standards and transparency.